These basic tips will get you perfect measurements for window curtains and draperies!

 - Measure to the nearest 1/8" of an inch, if the size is on a 1/16" mark, then round down to the next 1/8".

-Draperies bring classic elegance to your home with their long, flowing style and eye-popping colors and patterns.
-Here are instructions on measuring windows for draperies, which are usually mounted outside the window frame.
+Curtains and draperies bring classic elegance to your home with their long, flowing style and eye-popping colors and patterns.
+Here are instructions on measuring windows for curtains, which are usually mounted outside the window frame.

 Please note that these are just guidelines.
-You can add size to your draperies as desired.
+You can add size to your curtains as desired.

 What You Will Need